 “Y-yeah,” Hailey replied with a small smile.
 “Easily, yeah.”

-She forced out an awkward laugh which, in turn, made David do the same, and the air between the two became even more awkward.
+She forced out an awkward laugh which, in turn, made David do the same, and the air between the two became even more uncomfortable.

 This might be the most painful experience of my life, David thought, fidgeting in place.

-Normally, when they hung out, David and Hailey could talk to one another for hours and hours on end, about anything and everything.
+Normally, when they hung out, they could talk to one another for hours and hours on end, about anything and everything.

 Now, they couldn’t look at one another, let alone speak to one another.